samatechtw/nx-vue3-vite/packages/vue3-vite/README.md

 - `@assets` => `<root>/src/assets`
 - `@public` => `<root>/src/public`

+> :warning: These project-local path aliases may be removed once this issue is resolved: https://github.com/samatechtw/nx-vue3-vite/issues/35

 One compromise made is keeping `index.html` in the root folder.
 Vite strongly suggests this, since it treats `index.html` as the entry point and requires some configuration to change it.

 ## Plugin Usage

+The following steps assume you are working within an existing Nx workspace.
+To create one, run `npx create-nx-workspace@latest` ([docs](https://nx.dev/getting-started/nx-setup))

 ### Install